Skip to main content

 Decision summary

-Make the symptom chronology clear: preserve security desk entry, map the local pressure around hospital transfer timing, and decide whether the next click should be a city guide, resource page, attorney profile, or intake.
+Make the symptom chronology clear: preserve security desk entry, map the local pressure around hospital transfer timing, and decide whether the next useful route is a city guide, evidence resource, verified attorney profile, or intake.

 • Use symptom chronology headings that explain why security desk entry or tow-yard photo belongs in the first evidence review.